-- The student is placed on academic probation for a period of not less than one semester.
-While a student can appeal the award of a grade (see Grade Appeals policy), a student cannot appeal the decision to place him/her on academic probation. - The student should contact his/her faculty adviser (or the division director for PSL students) to develop a plan for reinstatement to good academic standing.
-Any courses taken during the probationary period must be approved by the student's faculty adviser (or the division director for PSL students).
+- Any courses taken during the probationary period must be approved by the student's faculty adviser (or the division director for PSL students).
 If the student received an unsatisfactory grade in a required course, the student must repeat the course in which the unsatisfactory grade was earned.
 (See policies on Failure (F Grades) and Repeated Courses.)
-If the unsatisfactory grade was earned in a course that is not required, the student may take another course that meets with faculty adviser approval. - The student will be released from probation once s/he has met the following conditions (where applicable): the student has 1) completed any required repeated course(s) with a satisfactory grade, 2) regained a cumulative grade point average of 3.0, as required for good academic standing, and 3) met all other conditions of probation set by his/her faculty adviser (or the division director for PSL students). - If a student is reinstated to good academic standing, any additional grade of C+ or below, irrespective of his/ her cumulative grade point average at the time, will result in academic dismissal, which is final.
+If the unsatisfactory grade was earned in a course that is not required, the student may take another course that meets with faculty adviser approval. - The student will be released from probation once s/he has met the following conditions (where applicable): the student has 1 completed any required repeated course(s) with a satisfactory grade, 2) regained a cumulative grade point average of 3.0, (or 3.25 for doctoral students), as required for good academic standing, and 3) met all other conditions of probation set by his/her faculty adviser

+(or the division director for PSL students) or the program.